How To Ensure Quality With Automation

 - Production downtime during deployment

 Code Quality is an important part of product development.
-All the more important when you have remote teams.
-A comprehensive code quality policy can be great savings in the long run.
+All the more significant is when you have remote teams.
+In the long run, a comprehensive code quality policy can be a great saving.

-Although CI/CD tools may look daunting, they are very helpful for a startup founder to have an understanding of it and have it being followed as part of your development cycle.
-Without a CI/CD pipeline, your developers may still have to do the testing, building, and deployment but it may be done manually and without a feedback loop or process.
+Although CI/CD tools may look daunting, they are very helpful for a startup founder to have an understanding of it and have it be followed as part of your development cycle.
+Without a CI/CD pipeline, your developers may still have to do the testing, building, and deployment, but it may be done manually and without a feedback loop or process.

 Liked what you read?
 Subscribe and get fresh updates.